AsaTyr2018/fancaps-downloader/README.md

 ```
 Wrap URLs containing `&` in quotes.
 Use `--alt` to activate the alternative crawler for season or episode URLs.
-The alternative crawler now downloads picture pages concurrently for faster
+The alternative crawler downloads picture pages concurrently for faster
 processing.
+It defaults to **10** workers to avoid exhausting file handles.
-When using the library directly you may pass a `max_workers`
+When using the library directly you may pass a `max_workers` parameter or the
-parameter to `AltCrawler.crawl()` to control the level of parallelism.
+`--workers` option on the CLI to control the level of parallelism.

 ## Notes
 - `queue.txt` is writable via the web interface, `archive.txt` is read only.